pretix/pretix/doc/admin/config.rst

     Connection details for the database connection.
 Empty by default.

 ``galera``
-    Indicates if the database backend is a MySQL/MariaDB Galera cluster and turns on some optimizations/special case handlers.
+    (Deprecated) Indicates if the database backend is a MySQL/MariaDB Galera cluster and turns on some optimizations/special case handlers.
 Default: ``False``

 .. _`config-replica`: